srcoulombe/etf_comparer/README.md

 [ ] - replace `TinyDB` with another document database
 [ ] - documentation
 [ ] - ability to scrape additional sources
+[ ] - ability to track ETFs over time
+    [ ] - requires periodic scraping (like a cron-job)
+    [ ] - requires adjusting the database query to specify the time

 ### Deployment
 [ ] - put on heroku